Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Tomasina: old times doesn't mean good times

-After defeating both Tomasina and Kyshumu he turns them into cyber.beast he tells everyone as I was saying cyber.beast are former cybervators.
+After defeating both Tomasina and Kyshumu she turns Kyshumu into cyber.beast she tells everyone as I was saying cyber.beast are former cybervators.
 He precedes to disengage everyone's delimiter turning them into cyber.beast

 Airiona learns and maybe informs everyone else that cyber.beast was once cybervators tools meant for citizens that Citizens were meant to be more than mere spectators this is what Airiona initially wanted to hide.